Technology and Social Change

 Mesopotamian Institutions and Innovation

-Temple economy → Palace-centered kingship (lugal)
+Temple economy → Palace-centered kingship (lugal, Sumerian for “big man” or king)

 Cycles: city autonomy → empire → collapse → repeat